Getting help

 - forcefully vomits (throws up) several times in one day

-- is not having enough pees or poops according to how many days old he/she is
+- is not peeing or pooping enough according to how many days old they are

 - has very little energy and is not moving much (does not wake up on their own and is very sleepy when awake)